soulwing/fluent-jdbc/README.md

 ### Executing Queries and Updates Repeatedly

-Normally, `SQLTemplate` closes the underlying JDBC statement and database connection after the statement has been executed (using `execute`, `retrieveList`, or `retrieveValue`) and the result has been retrieved.
+Normally, Fluent JDBC closes the underlying JDBC statement and database connection after the statement has been executed (using `execute`, `retrieveList`, or `retrieveValue`) and the result has been retrieved.